 The standard annual fee charged for this service ranges from 0.50% to 1.50% based on such factors as account size and complexity.
 Fees to be assessed will be specified in the advisory agreement to be signed by the Client.
 Our firm bills on cash unless indicated otherwise in writing.
 Annualized fees are billed on a pro-rata basis quarterly in advance based on the value of the account(s) on the first day of the quarter.
 Fees are negotiable and will be deducted from client account(s).
-Adjustments will be made for deposits and withdrawals during the quarter over \$100,000.
+Adjustments are made for deposits and withdrawals of over \$100,000 during the quarter.
+When funds over \$100,000 are deposited, advisory fees are calculated and are deducted from the account pro rata based on the number of days in the account.
+When withdrawals exceed \$100,000, advisory fees are calculated and are credited to the account pro-rata based on the number of days from when the funds were withdrawn.
 On accounts held directly with the sponsor company, the sponsor company bills the fees in arrears and pays the fee to our firm.
 In rare cases and upon a client's request, our firm will agree to directly invoice.
 As part of this process, Clients understand the following:

 - a) The client's independent custodian sends statements at least quarterly showing the market values for each security included in the Assets and all account disbursements, including the amount of the advisory fees paid to our firm; - b) Clients will provide authorization permitting our firm to be directly paid by these terms.
-Our firm will send an invoice directly to the custodian; and - c) If our firm sends a copy of our invoice to the client, a legend urging the comparison of information provided in our statement with those from the qualified custodian will be included.
+Our firm will send an invoice directly to the custodian; and c) If our firm sends a copy of our invoice to the client, a legend urging the comparison of information provided in our statement with those from the qualified custodian will be included.

-The maximum annual fee charged to clients utilizing Third Party Managers will not exceed the maximum fee published above for this service.
-The Third-Party Managers will debit fees for this service as disclosed in the executed advisory agreement between the client and our firm.
-This fee shall be in addition to any fees assessed by the chosen third-party money manager.
-The third-party money managers we recommend will not directly charge you a higher fee than they would have charged without us introducing you to them.
-Third party money managers establish and maintain their own separate billing processes over which we have no control.
+The maximum annual fee charged to clients by our firm that are utilizing sub advisors will not exceed our firm's total maximum fee published above for the investment services we provide.
+The sub advisors debit fees for comprehensive portfolio management services as disclosed in the executed advisory agreement between the client and our firm.
+This fee shall be in addition to any fees assessed by the chosen sub-advisor.
+The sub-advisor we recommend will not directly charge you a higher fee than they would have charged without us introducing you to them.
+Sub-advisors establish and maintain their own separate billing processes over which we have no control.
 They will directly bill you and describe how this works in their separate written disclosure documents.

-Financial Planning & Consulting:
+Financial Planning:

-Our firm charges on a flat fee basis for financial planning and consulting services.
+Our firm charges on a flat fee basis for financial planning services.
 The total estimated fee, as well as the ultimate fee charged, is based on the scope and complexity of our engagement with the client.
-Flat fees will not exceed \$30,000.
 The fee-paying arrangements will be determined on a case-by-case basis and will be detailed in the signed consulting agreement.
 Our firm will not require a fee exceeding \$1,200 when services cannot be rendered within 6 months.

-Retirement Plan Consulting:
+Retirement Plan Services: